project-alice-assistant/docs/docs/community-made/getting-started-pycharm.md

 Now when in Pycharm and you click the run icon (top right of screen) with the Alice Validation script selected, Pycharm will loop through every :skill: you have listed in the :skill:skills: folder and do a validation on it.
 It will print the results out in the console of Pycharm.

-As an added bonus let's also add the sk schema files to Pycharm so that you get instant feedback on quality of your install file and json files etc. Note that this does NOT check everything that the Sk package does, so you still need to do the above.
+As an added bonus let's also add the sk schema files to Pycharm so that you get instant feedback on quality of your `.install` file and json files etc. Note that this does NOT check everything that the Sk package does, so you still need to do the above.
 This will just tell you if you've got a syntax wrong as you modify the file.

 - Go to this page [Schema Files](https://GitHub.com/project-alice-assistant/ProjectAliceSkillKit/tree/master/ProjectAliceSK/validate/src/schemas)